-The following video shows a brief walkthrough of the structural alignment workflow:
+The following video shows a brief \ walkthrough of the structural alignment workflow.
+1110 IOIIOWIIIQ VIUCU 3110113 0 wankiniouun OI HIL Siluciulai anunincin WOLKIIOW.

 To align multiple structures:

 1. Open a document containing two or more structures.

 Note: Since Protean 3D treats all units in biological assemblies as individual structures, you may also align such units.
 However, this workflow is not generally useful.